Bonar Dunlop

 John Bonar Dunlop ARBS (1916–1992) was a New Zealand artist, sculptor, and illustrator who excelled at figurative work.
-He became mainly known for his sculptures of New Zealand and Welsh rugby players.
+He later became known for his sculptures of New Zealand and Welsh rugby players.

 Born in Dunedin, the son of Francis Dunlop, who lectured in moral philosophy at the University of Otago and who was also a Presbyterian minister, he grew up on the family farm.
 Shona Dunlop MacTavish (1920–2019) was his younger sister.
 At the farm, Dunlop learned to ride proficiently and developed a love of horses that never left him, clearly visible in his later sculptures and illustrations.
-After the death of his father in his teens, the family moved to Europe, settling in Vienna in the mid-1930s.
+After the death of his father in his teens, the family moved to Europe, settling in the cultural hotbed of Vienna in the mid-1930s.
 With the political turmoil of Central Europe, after two years they moved on to Paris.
 Dunlop then continued to London to study at the Royal Academy Schools, where he won the prestigious Landseer Prize.